sku0x20/c_oop/readme.md

 - struct defines interface
 - interfaces have only methods
 - interfaces cannot be initiated
-- types are said to implement an interface when they embed an interface as the first member
+- types have minimum one constructor that initializes and returns the object
+- objects should be initialized by the constructor
+- initialization should take care of method mapping
-- each type has a constructor which takes care of mapping methods and initializing the object instance
+- each type has a free method
+-

 ## resources